 The effect of the modifications under the JRA to the habitual felon law can be seen by examining the composition of habitual felon sentences by offense class.
 Under the JRA, habitual felons are sentenced in Class C, D, or E depending on the offense class of their substantive offense.
-Figure 1 shows the number of habitual felon convictions by offense class from CY 2011 to CY 2018.
-Overall, the volume of habitual felon prison entries increased 50% from CY 2011 (prior to the JRA) to CY 2018.
-The number of habitual felon prison entries decreased 11% over the past year, following a 25% increase between CY 2016 and CY 2017.
-This decrease is most likely related to the number of inmates awaiting transfer from county jails to prison during the last quarter of CY 2018.
-Conviction data indicate a 10% increase in habitual felon convictions from FY 2017 to FY 2018.
-Habitual felon penalties that are more proportional to the underlying offense have likely contributed to the increase in habitual felon entries in Class C has continued to decrease with a corresponding increase in the volume of Class D and Class E prison entries noted since implementation.
+Figure 1 shows the number of habitual felon convictions by offense class from CY 2011 to CY 2019.
+Overall, the volume of habitual felon prison entries increased 41% from CY 2011 (prior to the JRA) to CY 2019.
+The number of habitual felon prison entries decreased 6% over the past year, following an 11% decrease between CY 2017 and CY 2018.
+This decrease is likely in part related to the number of inmates awaiting transfer from county jails to prison.
+Conviction data indicate a 7% decrease in habitual felon convictions from FY 2018 to FY 2019.
+Habitual felon penalties that are more proportional to the underlying offense have likely contributed to the increase in habitual felon convictions that occurred following implementation of the JRA.
+The volume of habitual felon entries in Class C has continued to decrease with a corresponding increase in the volume of Class D and Class E prison entries noted since implementation.